Chess4Cuber/RISE-Decode/README.md

 * Fixes possible (but unlikely) Driver Station crash when connecting gamepads of any type.
 * Fixes bug where Driver Station would use generic 20% deadzone for Xbox360 and Logitech F310 gamepads when Advanced Gamepad Features was disabled.
 * Added SimpleOmniDrive sample OpMode.
-* Adds UVC white balance control API.
+* Adds UVC white balance org.firstinspires.ftc.baseCode.control API.
 * Fixes [issue #259](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/259) Most blocks samples for TensorFlow can't be used for a different model.
     * The blocks previously labeled TensorFlowObjectDetectionFreightFrenzy (from the subcategory named "Optimized for Freight Frenzy") and TensorFlowObjectDetectionCustomModel (from the subcategory named "Custom Model") have been replaced with blocks labeled TensorFlowObjectDetection.
 Blocks in existing opmodes will be automatically updated to the new blocks when opened in the blocks editor.
 * Fixes [issue #260](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/260) Blocks can't call java method that has a VuforiaLocalizer parameter.